realkotob/GodotAddonPack/readme.md

 The addons in this pack require Godot v3.2+ to work.

-**Regarding Godot 4**: I'm currently porting the relevant addons as a GDExtension.
-However that system still needs some polishing, which might delay an initial release of the extension.
+**Regarding Godot 4**: ~~I'm currently porting the relevant addons as a GDExtension.
+However that system still needs some polishing, which might delay an initial release of the extension.~~ The Extension Pack can now be found at https://github.com/Kehom/GDExtensionPack

 The following addons are part of this pack: